Entre nos: Synopsis

-Mariana (Mendoza) is a Colombian immigrant who has recently traveled to New York with her two children, 10-year-old Gabriel (Sebastian Villada Lopez) and 6-year-old Andrea (Laura Montana Cortez) in order to be reunited with her husband Antonio (Andres Munar).
+Mariana is a Colombian immigrant who has recently traveled to New York with her two children, 10-year-old Gabriel and 6-year-old Andrea, in order to be reunited with her husband, Antonio.
 However, one day Antonio leaves his family after announcing that he has found work in Miami, and it soon becomes apparent to Mariana that he does not intend to return.
 Seeing this, she sets out with her children onto the streets of Queens in an attempt to scrape together a decent living.
 When selling her homemade empanadas fails to bring in any money, Mariana and the children begin collecting aluminum cans off the city's streets.
 Complications arise, and soon the family finds itself in a desperate day-to-day struggle for survival.

-The film is a semi-autobiographical tale based on the arrival of Mendoza's own mother to the United States; however, this fact is not revealed to the audience until a post-film sequence immediately before the credits roll.